daattali/beautiful-jekyll/_posts/2019-07-07-project-courses.md

 ## Challenges of running project-based courses

-- Challenges (and our solutions) for teaching Data Science using a project-based format:
+From running 8 project-based Data Science courses over 2 years we have run into our fair share of challenges.
+Through student feedback, consultation with other educators and trial and error we have arrived at solutions to several of these.
+Below we discuss the 5 greatest challenges we have faced in these courses and present solutions that have worked for us in the MDS program.

-  - the jump from going from concepts in lecture slides to doing the thing in the project can be a huge cognitive leap, solutions:
+#### 1. Putting concepts learned in lecture into practice
 - toy examples that students work through in lecture (active learning)

-  - getting students to generalize or practice concepts learnt in the course more than once (e.g., once your particular data set is read into R/Python you don't have to do that again for your project), solutions:
+#### 2. Practice doing something more than once, and building a generalization of that concept/thing
 - again, toy examples worked through (active learning) in lectures
 - students are required to send code to the project repo via pull requests that must be reviewed by someone else
 - presentation of code and peer review session

-  - matching the lectures materials to the stages of the project development
+#### 3. Aligning lecture topics with project timeline
 - reverse/backwards course design is necessary (plan out project and then work lecture schedule around that)
 - everything you want them to learn needs to be assessed, and so for this kind of course, it needs to be explicitly required as part of the project

-  - facilitating people to work well together
+#### 4. Getting people to work well together
 - group work contract & code of conduct at beginning of project
 - create motivation by having the project be "real" enough to be part of their portfolio and have them develop in public
 - require project-related communication via GitHub issues (so they can be seen by the whole group as well as the instructional team)
 - team work document (and holding a significant portion of the grade towards this)

-  - giving sufficient and timely feedback (especially for larger class sizes) as well as grading
+#### 5. Giving sufficient and timely feedback and grades
 - TA training/guidance
 - peer feedback sessions where groups collectively see and recevie feedback from 6 other projects
 - calibrate feedback as a group on several projects for each feedback/grading milestone
 - limit feedback to 3-5 key points (more is overwhelming anyways, and equal but timely feedback to all is better than lengthy feedback that is unevenly distributed over time across groups)

 ## Discussion